danthegoodman1/cloudComputingCourse/kubernetes/README.md

 Make the cluster 3 of the cheapest nodes (`$10/month` each at time of writing).
 One node pool (this is default), and give both the pool and the cluster names something a littler easier to identify.
 So you can copy commands, name the pool: `pool-learning` and the cluster: `k8s-learning`.

-Nodes will automatically be tagged with both these names.

 Now we continue while we wait 800 years (like 4 minutes) for that cluster to create.

 ### Install and Configure `kubectl`